jabrabec/MeetingMetrics_Hackathon/README.md

 # Meeting Metrics - DeveloperWeek Hackathon

 Inspired by the Scrum Alliance challenge, MeetingMetrics was created to help companies visualize meeting data, in an effort to increase productivity.
-Users may view visualizations of the amount of employee hours spent on different meeting topics,
+Users may view visualizations of the average rating per meeting for a specific recurring meeting, the frequency of ratings for one specific meeting, and the amount of employee hours spent on different meeting topics.

 ##Contents
 * [Tech Stack](#technologies)